SebastianSchwank/ANN-Sofie/README.md

 Screenshot of the weights matrix of the three layered network which learns to detect the frequency of a sampled sine wave:
 ![Screenshot](https://github.com/schwenk/ANN-Sofie/blob/master/ANN_Sofie-Debug.png)

-If you want to give feedback to the calculus or the algorythm, don't hesitate to call me:
+If you want to give feedback to the calculus or the algorythm, don't hesitate to write an e-mail: sebastian.schwank@googlemail.com
-+4915781670628

 License:

 The permission is only for ediucational given.
-This software is written by Sebastian Schwank (+4915781670628) .
+This software is written by Sebastian Schwank.
 These three sentences have to be included in the Software License and it's permitted to remove them.